mmerkes/dnd-5e-srd/README.md

 # SRD 5.2.1 Monster Parser

+> **Work in progress — do not depend on this.**
+> The data models and JSON structure will change without notice as more of the SRD is parsed.
+> The project layout is also likely to be restructured.
+If you build something on top of this
+> output today, expect it to break.

 Parses D&D 5e System Reference Document 5.2.1 monster stat blocks from the official PDF into structured JSON.

 **Output:** `output/monsters.json` — 330 monsters, all fields typed and structured.